AmeliaCMU/AmeliaScenes/README.md

 #### Expected Output

-For the `kbos` generated scene and a `--split_type random`, the script should generate the following files:
+For the `kbos` generated scene and the argument `--split_type` as `random`, the script should generate the following files:

 ```bash
 |-- datasets